Nathan Healy

 Key Takeaways

-• A typical Louisville home can save around $35,000 over 25 years with solar — and leasing options start as low as $81/month with no upfront cost.
+• A typical Louisville home can save around $35,000 over 25 years with solar, with leasing options starting as low as $81/month and no upfront cost.

 05